 If you have an anxious attachment style, you’re likely drawn to avoidant attachers, as you each remind the other of a familiar (and often dysfunctional) home environment.
 It’s especially important that you’re aware of what is and isn’t secure attachment when you choose new partners.

-What helps you feel secure in a relationship?
+So if you are single, you will want to know all of the signs for what a securely attached person looks like when dating.
+Also, you will want to know what helps YOU feel secure in a relationship.
 Be sure to create good boundaries around those things.
 For example, do you need daily communication?
 Do you need to have a lot of cuddles?
 When you get in a fight and your partner needs space, do you need to hear a definitive time when your partner will reengage?

 It’s okay to ask for what you need, and to be open and honest about wanting security.
 Begin to recognize what secure relationships look like and what practices create those secure relationships.